scriptrdotio/howto/ui/create_dashboard.md

 - You now have a full fledge HTML dashboard that can be opened from any web browser
 - Try it by clicking on "View" in the workspace toolbar.

-**ATTENTION** If you open your dashboard directly from a browser using it's URL (not from the workspace), do not forget to pass a valid script authentication token in the query string.
+**ATTENTION** If you open your dashboard directly from a browser using it's URL (not from the workspace), do not forget to pass a valid scriptr authentication token in the query string.
 Otherwise, the dahsboard will not be able to invoke the API that returns the temperate

 ```
 // Example